jenpow/NESARC---Alcohol-Abuse-and-Dependence/README.md

 Also I would like to further investigate if there are correlation between the age when started drinking and if blood/natural mother or father ever was an alcoholic or problem drinker.

+For more information please have a look at the other files "Codebook" and "Research Questions" in this repository.